Calling All Stations (1997) – Genesis

 Touring Calling All Stations

 After the album’s release, the band toured Europe.
 Ray Wilson was not the only new member.
-Album drummer Nir Zidkyahu took over the drumming duties, and the Daryl Stuermer’s replacement on guitar and bass was Anthony Drennan (who plays with Mike Rutheford in his band Mike & The Mechanics nowadays).
+Album drummer Nir Zidkyahu took over the drumming duties, and Anthony Drennan joined them on guitar and bass (he plays with Mike Rutheford in his band Mike & The Mechanics nowadays).
 Ray Wilson proved that he could not only sing the new songs, but that he was also able to sing great versions of old Genesis classics (his voice especially suited the Gabriel-era songs).
-The two new touring members added some fresh air to the music, too, but the loss of the familiar faces of Chester Thompson and Daryl Stuermer may have added to the reluctant acceptance by fans.
+The two new touring members added some fresh air to the music, too, but the loss of the familiar faces of Chester Thompson on drums and Daryl Stuermer on guitar/bass may have added to the reluctant acceptance by fans.
 Still, the band added some new elements to epics like ‘Second Home By The Sea’.
 The band also played an acoustic set consisting of ‘Follow You Follow Me’, ‘Lover’s Leap’ and ‘Dancing With The Moonlit Knight’.
 But also, some of the songs that were so much associated with Phil Collins and his voice like ‘Turn It On Again’ and ‘No Son Of Mine’, lacked something on this tour.

 Due to the bad charting of the album in the United States, the American shows of the tour had to be cancelled.
 After they finished the tour, the band went into a hiatus and to this day, Calling All Stations remains the last official Genesis studio album.